josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

 but it's able to consistently fetch and retrieve media from Google Photos, so I'm happy.

 One other thing to note - user auth to this picker page.
-Apologies but it's locked down to just me.
-[Cloudflare Access][Access] made that really easy.
+For now it's locked down to just me, which was really straightforward to do with [Cloudflare Access][Access].
 With using Google as the identity source I'm able to gate access to the worker to only my account.
 Access also signs a JWT which I'm able to verify to ensure it's really mean doing these write operations.

 If you're curious to read more the source code for the photo-uploader is available [here][picker-code].
 It's much more involved than the image gallery, and took me several days instead of an afternoon.
-I'll still poke around at it trying to improve some things trying to improve it, but it's in a stable-ish state if anyone wants to do something similar.
-My recommendation though: use an S3-api to manage the photos.
+I'll still poke around at it trying to improve some things, but it's in a stable-ish state if anyone wants to do something similar.
+My recommendation though: just use an S3-api to manage the photos.

 [R2]: https://developers.cloudflare.com/r2/
 [Fancybox]: https://fancyapps.com/fancybox/